Jason2Brownlee/awesome-llm-books/README.md

 Do you have an amendment?

-Issue a pull request or mail any time: Jason.Brownlee05@gmail.com
+Issue a pull request or email any time: Jason.Brownlee05@gmail.com